DarrenXu94/astro-blog/src/pages/blog/list-relationships.md

 **Supported Column Types**

+- Single line of text
+- Choice (single value)
+- Number
+- Currency
+- Date and Time
+- Lookup
+- Person or Group (single value)

 **Unsupported Column Types**

-Single line of text

-Multiple lines of text
+- Multiple lines of text

-Number

-Currency

-Date and Time

-Person or Group
+- Choice (multi-valued)

-Calculated
+- Calculated

-Hyperlink or Picture
+- Hyperlink or Picture

-Custom Columns
+- Custom columns

-Yes/No

-Choice

-Lookup
+- Lookup (multi-valued)
+- Person (multi-valued)
+- Yes/No

 This makes this feature limited but still useful in cases such as querying for a user's name but the lack of nesting objects and column types is still a bit disappointing.